 [Wodec!]
 Kor’Thank reached out, bringing the High Mage into their psychic coterie.
 [Build me a bridge.]

-The two teens exchanged a glance and a smile.
+The two teens exchanged a glance.

-Then they faced forward and started toward the interdimensional gateway.
+Then they faced forward and started walking.

 Without intending to, he expressed an unrepentant, heartfelt grin.